Last updated: March 17, 2021

 Starting at the archway next to the Lady Game Lookout, the Giant Stairway is an impressive structure that consists of more than 800 steel and stone steps heading down into Jamison Valley.

-Luckily though, to visit the first of the Three Sisters, you only need to conquer a small section of the Giant Stairway.
+Luckily though, to visit the first of the Three Sisters, you only need to conquer a very small section of the Giant Stairway.

-The very last part of the Three Sisters Walk is the so-called Honeymoon Bridge, which connects with a rock overhang as part of the First Sister.
+The last part of the Three Sisters Walk is the so-called Honeymoon Bridge, which connects to a rock overhang that is part of the First Sister.

 On your return, it’s a good idea to visit the Spooners Lookout via a clearly signposted, short sidetrack.
 It’s an extra 5 minutes, and the views of the valley and the Three Sisters are very much worth it.

 And that marks the end of the Three Sisters Walk, an easy but scenic walking trail, suitable for visitors of all ages and fitness levels!

-As mentioned, Echo Point is not only great for sightseeing, it’s also the starting point for, and a major stop along, various walking tracks.
+As mentioned, Echo Point is not only great for sightseeing, it’s also the starting point for, and a major stop along, various walking tracks in the Blue Mountains.

 1. Prince Henry Cliff Walk

-The famous Prince Henry Cliff Walk is an adventurous 7km walking trail between Scenic World in Katoomba and Gordon Falls Lookout in Leura.
+The popular Prince Henry Cliff Walk is an adventurous 7km walking trail between Scenic World in Katoomba and Gordon Falls Lookout in Leura.

 It follows the cliff edge overlooking Jamison Valley, with lots of beautiful lookout points along the way to enjoy some of the best views in the Blue Mountains.
 The track passes Echo Point and the Three Sisters around the halfway mark.